sunnyMiglani/OKE-Operator-Container/README.md

 This operator tool (better name tbd) is used to help extract and use a kubeconfig for a particular OKE cluster in Oracle Cloud Infrastructure

+## oke-connect tool

+The oke-connect tool will help drive the creation and running of the containers At this point it's only supporting a hardcoded cluster-ocid, but this will be fixed

 ## Setup

 1. Copy / Setup a `.oci` folder in the `Docker` directory of this project (this folder is .gitignored)